2023-24 Fantasy Basketball Draft Rankings: Point guard tiers

 5) LaMelo Ball, Charlotte Hornets

-6) Damian Lillard, Portland Trail Blazers
+6) Damian Lillard, Milwaukee Bucks

 7) Trae Young, Atlanta Hawks